 Is Your Advisor Generating “Alpha”?

 The marketplace for financial advice is changing if recent research is any guide.
-Simply stated, there are other (and better) measures past portfolio return to determine whether your financial advisor is performing well.
+Simply stated, there are other (and better) measures of past portfolio return to determine whether your financial advisor is performing well.
 In financial terms, does your advisor generate “alpha” or results that are better than those you could achieve on your own?[i]
 As the marketplace for financial advice evolves there are valuable services beyond portfolio investment returns that your financial advisor should provide to you as part of the relationship.

 But don’t sack your financial advisor just yet.
 Complex financial markets and the intricacies of life argue more than ever for good investment advice.
-One study identified that asset allocation — the alignment of stock and bond categories to your risk tolerance — explains two thirds of your portfolio returns.
-Asset selection – the choice of specific stocks, bonds or funds to include in your portfolio explains the remaining third.[ii]
+One study identified that asset allocation — the alignment of stock and bond categories to your risk tolerance — explains two-thirds of your portfolio returns.
+Asset selection – the choice of specific stocks, bonds, or funds to include in your portfolio explains the remaining third.[ii]
 A good advisor will tailor your portfolio to meet your specific needs, which gives you control, flexibility, and transparency as you maximize returns and minimize costs.

 But your advisor should deliver more value.
-First, good advisor will be a fiduciary — they will act in your best interest and they will submit to the oversight that keeps your interests front and center.
+First, a good advisor will be a fiduciary — they will act in your best interest and they will submit to the oversight that keeps your interests front and center.

 Next, your financial advisor will listen to you and understand your goals.
-They should show you where you are today and provide you a roadmap to take you where you want to be.
-They will bring research, experience, and consult specialized expertise where your circumstances require.
-The roadmap will be tailored to your unique goals, risk tolerance, and needs such as investment, cash, estate planning and timing.
+They should show you where you are today and provide you with a roadmap to take you where you want to be.
+They will bring research, and experience, and consult specialized expertise where your circumstances require.
+The roadmap will be tailored to your unique goals, risk tolerance, and needs such as investment, cash, estate planning, and timing.
 A very skilled advisor will understand your most important financial asset — your ability to generate income — and will incorporate education and career decisions into the picture.
-The advisor will review the plan with you as necessary and will watch for changes in conditions and your circumstances that call for adjustments.
+The advisor will review the plan with you as necessary and will watch for changes in conditions and circumstances that call for adjustments.

 Third, a good advisor will help you pay the taxes you must and no more.
-For many individuals, this is a high return area.
+For many individuals, this is a high-return area.
 They will remember that taxes are a feature, not the center of the plan.
-They will focus on goals, minimize your total tax bill and defer payments where possible so your assets can generate returns for as long as possible.
+They will focus on goals, minimize your total tax bill, and defer payments where possible so your assets can generate returns for as long as possible.

 Fourth, your advisor will identify and help you mitigate risks in your plan.
 A good financial advisor will help you avoid costly mistakes along the path and help protect you against the ones you can’t avoid.